AshitaC/GitScalerRepoDemo/README.md

-This is a scaler repo demo
+This is a DVCS GIT and Github scaler repo demo on brnch B.